 Even bottled water tastes flat with a chemical after taste compared to the water I get using the Aquasana water filter.

-I would not give up my water filter for anything.
+I will never go back to drinking unfiltered water.
 Just looking at that used filter pictured above makes me wonder just how much damage people are doing to their body by drinking pollution filled tap water.

 The nice thing is switching to filtered water can instantly remove that health risk from your life, and you can immediately start to reap the benefits of consuming pure drinking water.